RibbonDiff — User Guide

 Southeast Asian Windows-874 (Thai), Windows-1258 (Vietnamese)

-Tip: When you're comparing clipboard text (not a file), the pane defaults are typically LF + UTF-8 for saving.
+Tip: When you are comparing clipboard text (not a file), the pane defaults are typically LF + UTF-8 for saving.

 RibbonDiff tracks unsaved edits independently for each pane.